kofiad/kofiad/README.md

 ## Hi, I'm Gilbert 👋

-**Full-stack engineer from Ghana.** I build production web platforms end to end: Spring Boot and Next.js applications, multi-tenant PostgreSQL, and the cloud infrastructure they run on.
+**Full-stack engineer from Ghana.** I build production web platforms end to end: Spring Boot, FastAPI and Next.js applications, multi-tenant PostgreSQL, and the cloud infrastructure they run on.
 I came to software from biomedical engineering, so I like domains where the data has to be right.

 ### What I'm building